Hepatitis C Defined

 Hepatitis C is attributable to a virus known as the Hepatitis C Virus, which also goes by the acronym HCV.
 It assaults the liver and brings about all sorts of damage that you can think about.
 It can be passed on without difficulty and has afflicted many people all over the world.

 A Hepatitis C infection may either be a temporary problem, and that is called acute Hepatitis C, or a permanent one, and that is referred to as chronic hepatitis C.

 Hepatitis C Means Of Transmission

 There are many different methods to transmit hepatitis C from one individual to another.
-Having intercourse with someone with Hepatitis C is a sure way to get the infection .
-Sharing infected needles, syringes and other paraphernalia is also a means to contract hepatitis C. A hepatitis C-infected expectant female can also pass on the virus to her unborn infant upon child delivery.
+Having intercourse with someone with Hepatitis C is a sure way to get the infection.
+Sharing infected needles, syringes and other paraphernalia are also a means to contract hepatitis C. hepatitis C-infected expectant female can also pass on the virus to her unborn infant upon child delivery.